 If you have provided the IRS with your account and routing number, no additional action is necessary, the payment will automatically be deposited into your bank account.
 If you receive a check by mail, it can be deposited through:

 - Your Wood & Huston Bank Mobile App using Mobile Deposit

 Please Be Aware of Potential Scams

-Please Be Aware of Potential Scams - The IRS urges taxpayers to be on the lookout for scam artist trying to use the economic payments to cover schemes to steal personal information and money.
+The IRS urges taxpayers to be on the lookout for scam artists trying to use the economic payments to cover schemes to steal personal information and money.
 Remember, the IRS will not call, text, email or contact you on social media asking for personal or bank account information - even related to the Economic Impact Payments.
-Also, watch out for email with attachments on links claiming to have special information about Economic Impact Payments or refunds.
+Also, watch out for emails with attachments on links claiming to have special information about Economic Impact Payments or refunds.

 Additional information regarding payments may be found on the IRS website.